a7ray7/cheatsheet/ssh/readme.md

 `ssh-add -l` checks the keys.
 `ssh-add -D` deletes the keys. **Note❗️** Don't do this during setup.

-Edit the SSH Config file(`touch ~/.ssh/config`), so that we can configure which key should be used for which domain, like below:
+Edit the SSH Config file(or `touch ~/.ssh/config`), so that we can configure which key should be used for which domain, like below:

 ```bash
 # Gitlab